kkwong44/brainpower/README.md

 ![Wireframe on Game Page](readme/images/wireframe-game.jpg)

-*Basic Structure and Functions For The Memory Game*
+*Basic Structure and Functions for The Memory Game*

 ![Basic Structure and Functions](readme/images/site-structure-and-functions.jpg)